-The data updates once a day and we do not believe that you can see historical data, rather it starts accruing once you link the accounts.
+The click details and other data updates once a day and we do not believe that you can see historical data, rather it starts accruing once you link the accounts.
 However, our Ads reps were not certain about this at the original time of publication.
 Over the last five years, we have confirmed that as such :).

 Google keeps giving us more and more reporting features from within the Google Ads interface.
 You can see competitive data, analytic data, funnel data, data…..data…..data!
 Now there’s even more!
 It’s almost like Google wants you to be successful.